It’s a challenge managers have faced before...

 Great feedback from a customer?
 Let all of your team know.
 Exceeded or even hit targets?
 Send a company shout out mentioning all those who contributed.
 Someone’s had a baby?
 Put it on the intranet.

 Whatever it is – big, small, professional or personal – celebrate every win that you can, either with your work friends, direct team or the wider organisation.
-Try and spread as much positivity as possible.
+Try and spread as much positivity as possible by integrating employee recognition into your everyday.